codemodsquad/astx/README.md

 ## List Matching

-In many cases where there is a list of nodes in the AST (for example function arguments, array elements, tuple type elements, etc. but not currently objects) you can match multiple elements with a capture variable starting with `$_`.
+In many cases where there is a list of nodes in the AST you can match multiple elements with a capture variable starting with `$_`.
 For example, `[$_before, 3, $_after]` will match any array expression containing an element `3`; elements before the first `3` will be captured in `$_before` and elements after the first `3` will be captured in `$_after`.